 If it were a country, aviation would be the world’s seventh largest emitter of carbon dioxide.
-The challenge to reduce its emissions is therefore urgent, but when ICAO released its sustainable aviation plan in September 2016, it was met with shock and horror.
+The challenge to reduce its emissions is therefore urgent, but when the United Nation's International Civil Aviation Organisation (ICAO) released its sustainable aviation plan in September 2016, it was met with shock and horror.
 Despite small positive steps such as introducing more fuel-efficiency, the main thrust was to use the widely discredited tools of offsetting and biofuels.

 This can never be considered “green”.